 Temperature has a significant effect on pasture growth.
 High and low temperatures can inhibit the growth of pastures and crops.
-Excessively high temperatures are not common in the Mt Lofty Ranges, but the region does experience low temperatures during winter, which may reduce the growth of pastures.
+High summer and low winter temperatures can be experienced in the SA Murray and Lakes region.
+The low temperatures during winter may reduce the growth of pastures.
 Low temperatures slow down the mineralisation of the nitrogen in dairy shed effluent and restrict the uptake of nutrients by plants.
 This means that the nutrients in effluent applied during this period will not be taken up by plants and therefore increase the risk of them entering surface or groundwater systems.

-Months when average minimum temperatures are less than 6° C and average maximum temperatures are less than 15° C are likely to have soil temperatures of less than 10° C, which will cause mineralisation of nitrogen and pasture growth to both slow down dramatically.
+Months when average minimum temperatures are less than 6°C and average maximum temperatures are less than 15°C are likely to have soil temperatures of less than 10°C, which will cause mineralisation of nitrogen and pasture growth to both slow down dramatically.